DVLXLWZ/dvlxlwz.github.io/_Blogs/2025-01-14-A-Brief-Introduction-to-the-Virtual-Intersection-Theory.md

 date: 2025-01-14
 ---
 This is a basic and quick introduction of the virtual intersection theory introduced by [BF97][^2] and [Man12][^4] and give some more properties of these theories.
+This generalize the constructions and results in [my notes](https://dvlxlwz.github.io/files/virtual-fundamental-class.pdf).
 <!--more-->

 ## 0. Background and History